Docker compose requirements

 You should make sure that your hardware (virtual or physical) is compatible with the latest Linux kernel.
-Also, you should have at least 2GB of total memory and 1GB of free memory when running Mailu.
+The minimal required memory and swap are:

 The mail server runs as a set of Docker containers.
 It is thus almost agnostic of the underlying operating system as long as a fairly recent Linux kernel is running and the Docker API (>= 1.11) is available.

 Because most of our tests run on Debian Jessie and Debian Stretch, we recommend one of these for the base system.
 Mailu should however be able to run on any of the officially supported distributions.